tildeclub/site/wiki/source/emacs.md

 ### Frame

 A frame contains tab(s).
 A usage for frames is, for example, at work, to switch between having a place for your coding tabs, and another place for your -- much well deserved -- leisure&chatting tabs.

-You may set up your leisure&chatting place in a tab instead, rather than in a frame.
-Making you just use one frame if it suits you better.

 ### Modeline